localstack/localstack-workshop/02-serverless-api-ecs-apigateway/README.md

 The above command will create a zip file named `<pod-name>` to the specified location on the disk.

 The `load` command is the inverse operation of the `save` command.
 It retrieves the content of a previously stored Cloud Pod from the local file system or the LocalStack Web Application and injects it into the application runtime.
-On an alternate machine, start LocalStack with the API key configured, and pull the Cloud Pod we created previously using the `load` command with the Cloud Pod name as the first argument:
+On an alternate machine, start LocalStack with the auth token configured, and pull the Cloud Pod we created previously using the `load` command with the Cloud Pod name as the first argument:

 ```bash
 localstack pod load <pod-name>